Creating/editing Patch Management policies

 - Prioritization: Decide which patches to apply first, often based on the risk assessment.
 Critical security patches are usually prioritized over routine updates.

-- Testing: Before deploying a patch widely, it is typically tested in a controlled environment to ensure it does not cause issues with existing devices or applications.
+- Testing: Test patch deployment in a controlled environment to ensure it does not cause issues with existing devices or applications before deploying a patch widely.

-- Approval: After testing, patches must be approved for deployment.
+- Approval: Approve patches for deployment.
 In some organizations, this step requires sign-off from IT management or compliance officers.

 - Deployment: Roll out the patches to the relevant devices.
 This can be done manually but is often automated using patch management software.
 The deployment may be staged across different parts of the network or done all at once, depending on the organization's size and structure.

-- Verification and monitoring: After deployment, it’s essential to verify that patches have been applied correctly and monitor devices for any unexpected behavior that might indicate a problem with the patch.
+- Verification and monitoring: Confirm that patches have been applied correctly, and monitor devices for any unexpected behavior that might indicate a problem with the patch.

-- Documentation and reporting: Keep records of all patch management activities, including what was patched, when, and the outcome.
+- Documentation and reporting: Record all patch management activities, including what was patched, when, and the outcome.
 This documentation is crucial for audits, compliance, and troubleshooting future issues.

-- Maintenance: Continuous monitoring for new patches and updates is necessary, as is maintaining the tools and devices used for patch management.
+- Maintenance: Continuously monitor for new patches and updates and maintain the tools and devices used for patch management.

-To manage device updates and third-party software on your devices using VSA 10, you'll first need to create a patch policy.
-Then, you'll assign your policy to a specific device, scope, agent or tag group.
+To manage device updates and third-party software on your devices using VSA 10, first create a patch policy.
+Then, assign the patch policy to a specific device, scope, agent or tag group.

 How to...